What Is Fleet Receipt

 Not every fleet crosses the threshold where receipt extraction becomes necessary.
 The triggers are specific:

 1. IFTA quarter-end is a scramble through filing cabinets.
-IFTA requires carriers to file quarterly fuel tax returns — deadlines April 30, July 31, October 31, January 31 — reporting miles traveled and gallons purchased in each of 58 member jurisdictions (48 US states + 10 Canadian provinces).
-The penalty for a late or incorrect filing is $50 or 10% of net tax liability, whichever is greater, plus monthly interest.
-Under IFTA recordkeeping requirements, carriers must retain fuel receipts and mileage records for four years from the filing date.
-An auditor who finds missing receipts will disallow the corresponding tax credit — meaning the carrier pays fuel tax twice on those gallons.
+IFTA requires carriers to file quarterly fuel tax returns — deadlines April 30, July 31, October 31, and January 31 — reporting miles traveled and gallons purchased in each of 58 member jurisdictions (48 US states + 10 Canadian provinces).
+The International Fuel Tax Agreement mandates that for every gallon of tax-paid fuel claimed, carriers must retain a receipt containing: purchase date, seller name and address, gallons purchased, fuel type, price per gallon or total sale amount, vehicle unit number, and purchaser name.
+Records must be retained for four years from the filing date.
+An auditor who finds missing receipts disallows the corresponding tax credit — meaning the carrier pays fuel tax twice on those gallons.
 A single quarter with 30 missing receipts at an average state diesel tax of $0.32/gallon and 100-gallon fills represents $960 in unrecoverable tax credits.

 2. Fuel cards don't reach everywhere your drivers go.
 WEX covers approximately 95% of US retail fueling locations — which leaves a 5% gap that, for a fleet running rural routes or fueling at independent cardlock stations, produces paper receipts with no automated data pipeline.
 The Shell State of Fleet Cards 2025 report found that 27% of fleet managers rank inconsistent or incomplete driver reporting among their top 3 fuel management challenges, and 26% cite inadequate technology for monitoring fuel use.
 Those numbers reflect the reality: drivers fuel where the route takes them, not where the card network ends.